Do you know what does "room temperature butter" in recipes mean? For many recipes, especially…

 Pound Cake Success Tip #1: Softened Butter

-For our sunny weather in Singapore, it probably takes about 10 – 15 mins to soften the butter adequately.
+For our sunny weather in Singapore, it probably takes about 10 – 15 mins to soften butter.

 How would you know if the butter has softened properly?
 Use the finger test!

-Press lightly into the butter, which should still feel slightly cool to touch, and your finger would leave a light indentation on the butter.
+Press and apply light pressure onto the butter, which should still feel slightly cool to touch.
+Your finger will leave a light indentation on the butter.
 You should also feel that the butter is still a little firm, with some “resistance” against your finger.
 If the butter gives way easily, then it might be too soft.